Using Beeswax Candles for Cleaner Air

 A natural clean light honey fragrance will be present from a natural beeswax candle.
 They do not need added fragrance that may damage your lungs or irritate sensitive sinuses.

-However if you want to make your own beeswax candles and add fragrance, you sure can.
+However if you want to make your own , you can add fragrance.

 Candle Bloom– You Must Be Kidding Right ?

 The “bloom” is more pronounced when candles are stored in an area with great changes in temperature.
 All 100% pure beeswax candles will bloom over time.

 If your candles do not bloom and you have not added any type of sealer to try to prevent it, you may not have pure beeswax.

 Why Not Conventional Candles?